cloudmesh/technologies/chapters/tech/google-kubernetes.md

 Service.
 Building Kubernetes, google engineers had some specific goals;

-> "...make it easy to deploy and manage complex distributed systems,
+> "... make it easy to deploy and manage complex distributed systems,
 > while still benefiting from the improved utilization that containers
 > enable"[@fa18-523-56-www-3google-containers-mgmt-sys].